ukazap/permisi/README.md

 ## Configuring actors

 You can then give or take multiple roles to an actor which will allow or prevent them to perform certain actions in a flexible manner.
-But before you can do that, you have to wire up your user model with Permisi.
+But before you can do that, you have to wire up your user model with Permisi using via `Permisi::Actable` mixin.

 Permisi does not hold an assumption that a specific model is present (e.g. User model).
 Instead, it keeps track of "actors" internally.
 The goal is to support multiple use cases such as actor polymorphism, user _groups_, etc.

-For example, you can map your user model to Permisi's actor model by including the `Permisi::Actable` mixin like so:
+For example, you can map your user model to Permisi's actor model like so:

 ```ruby
 # app/models/user.rb